Blog Post Thumbnail

 Integrating your hybrid platform with your building’s access control system adds a layer of both security and convenience.
 Imagine an employee booking a desk for the day and their keycard or mobile access being automatically activated for that specific date.
 This streamlines the check-in process, removing a manual step for both the employee and your facilities team.
 It ensures that only people who have a confirmed booking can access the office, which is crucial for security and capacity management.
 This type of integration connects the digital booking experience with the physical office environment, creating a truly smart and secure workplace.

-Integrating with HR Software
+Connecting with Your HR Software

 Connecting your hybrid office platform to your HR software creates a single source of truth for employee information.
 This integration can automate and simplify many administrative tasks.
 For example, it can help with tracking office attendance for compliance purposes or ensuring new hires are automatically added to the desk booking system as part of their onboarding.
 It reduces the administrative burden on your HR and office management teams and ensures employee data is consistent and up-to-date across all platforms.
 This is just one example of how a platform's integrations can create a more connected and efficient workplace.